benjaminhaines/First-Year---1st-Semester-Programs/README.md

-# First Year, 1st Semester Programs
+# First Year, 1st Semester Programs - COSC 10403
 Lab 0 - The purpose of this program is to write, compile, and run a Hello World Java program.<br>

 Lab 1 - The purpose of this program is to demonstrate the use of variables, basic types, and printing special characters to the system console.<br>